ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The last two fields `connid` and `padding` was introduced with the extra request "connid header".
 They are optional, which means an implemenation is not required to include them in the DATA of the data packet.
-If an implementation does include them in the DATA packet header, the implementation needs to toggle on the CONNID_DHR flag in the `flags` field (Table 1.4).
+If an implementation does include them in the CTSDATA packet header, the implementation needs to toggle on the CONNID_DHR flag in the `flags` field (Table 1.4).

 When implementing the long-CTS protocol, please keep in mind that although each implementation is allowed